-Fast forward to 2019 and Arthur Bod is back, continuing the inspired style of Robey, Falk & Bod and Iguana, though this time as a solo artist.
-“As long as I can remember, all I’ve ever wanted to do is write and record, and to connect with anyone I can.
+“The music world is so different now, but all I’ve ever wanted to do is write, record, and connect with anyone I can.
 Music never dies and isn’t bound by age or time.
-Great sounds with relatable content should transcend all of that, and that’s my goal.”
+Great sounds and ‘visual’ content should transcend all of that, and that’s still my goal.”